 Health Insurance Requirements

 United States federal law requires all J-1 Exchange Visitors and J-2 Dependents to have accident and sickness health insurance coverage valid for the entire duration of the J-1 program.
 Their J-1 program duration is determined by the dates listed in section 3 of your DS-2019 form.
-If they have been in the US for longer than 2 years, then they are likely a tax resident and must have an Affordable Care Act (ACA) plan.

 Note: This is a federal regulatory requirement.
 Not maintaining your health insurance is a violation of your J-1 status.